wuzhouhui/practice_of_programming/README.txt

 Typed from The Practice of Programming, by Brian W. Kernighan and Rob Pike.
 Because of source pdf's unclarity, errors are inevitable.

-To get pdf file, just type and run "make"
+This directory already has pdf file that LaTeX generated, if you want to recompile it, just type and run "make".